Supported content from City St George's, University of London Journalism Department

 Depending on what course you’ve applied for, you may be asked to complete a short task or submit an example of your work.

-“I was given two days to send in two tasks,” says Earle. “[There was] a grammar test, which I had one hour to complete, and a written news piece of 300 words which was derived from a set theoretical scenario.
+“I was given two days to send in two tasks,” says Archie. “[There was] a grammar test, which I had one hour to complete and a written news piece of 300 words which was derived from a set-theoretical scenario.
 There was a clear brief on how to write the piece — which I did within a day.

 After your interview has taken place and any exercises have been submitted, you will typically hear back within a week.
 This may be conditional and based on your undergraduate degree results or an IELTS test.
 If you have already met all the requirements the offer will be unconditional.

-“It’s important that students know an MA course is nothing like an undergraduate degree,” explains Bennetto.
+“It’s important that students know an MA course is nothing like an undergraduate degree,” explains Jason.
 “Most students are in four days a week and the fifth is for assignments or work experience.

 “Frequently, those days are full days and there is a lot of contact time.
 So, you have to be committed.
 If in doubt, it’s worth coming in for the interview to find out more — but remember we are looking for people who are determined and, ultimately, want to be journalists.”